jtregenza/storytale-site-2021/posts/cash-converters.md

 This brought us to the story for Cash Converters and the direction to take:

 - Increase buyer confidence
-- Create a safe location for transactions can be completed
+- Create a safe location for transactions to be completed

 So we would disregard the personal lending side of Cash Converters and focus on second hand retail, bring it forward into modernity and become a direct competitor to the likes of Depop, while playing to the existing strengths Cash Converters has and improving some of the parts of the business that could make that side of the company more attractive than personal lending.